Darxo/Hardened/README.md

 ### AI

+- NPCs now know how to use Bandages
 - NPC ranged troops attribute a potential target 80% less score from adjacent potential scatter targets
 - Necrosavants are a bit more likely to stay on the same tile and attack twice, rather than teleport to a slightly better tile
 - Improve AI targeting for throwing nets: They value the targets melee defense twice as much and prefer isolated targets